 The U.S. government provides tax credits to employers and employees to encourage them to set up and save with 401(k) plans.
 People are taking advantage of them.
-According to the Investment Company Institute, Americans held $11.0 trillion in employer-based defined contribution retirement plans as of December 31, 2021—70% of which was in 401(k) plans.
+According to the Investment Company Institute, Americans held $9.3 trillion in employer-based defined contribution retirement plans as of the end of 2022's fourth quarter—over 70% of which was in 401(k) plans.

 Saving for retirement is a good idea.
 But given the additional tax benefits and breaks of a 401(k) in particular, it’s an absolute must to be informed about how much they can help you financially—both now and in the future.

 The immediate benefit: Lower your tax bill

 Every time you contribute to your 401(k) using pre-tax dollars from your paycheck, your taxable income for the current tax year decreases.
 This is possible because you’re deferring taxation until retirement—a time in which you’re more likely to be in a lower tax bracket (compared to your working years).